jeffbass/imagezmq/docs/api-examples.rst

 It is possible to use both the REQ/REP and PUB/SUB patters in the same application.
 That way, part of the application can be tightly coupled (and therefore blocking) using REQ/REP while another part can be a non-blocking web stream using PUB/SUB.
-Example programs are included in the tests folder.
+Three programs demonstrate this are included in the examples folder.
 There is a detailed explanation of these web streaming example programs `here <advanced-pub-sub.rst>`_.